redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Setup

-To get your application credentials, create a [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in your Azure AD tenant.
+To get your application credentials, create a [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in your Azure Active Directory tenant.
 Take a note of your generated _Application (client) ID_ and the _Directory (tenant) ID_.

 ##### Supported account types

-In most cases you want to choose _Accounts in this organizational directory only (Single tenant)_, as this will allow only users in your Azure AD tenant to login to your application.
+In most cases you want to choose _Accounts in this organizational directory only (Single tenant)_, as this will allow only users in your Azure Active Directory tenant to login to your application.
 If you want to enable Microsoft accounts to be able to login, choose the bottom alternative.

 ##### Redirect URIs

 Enter allowed redirect urls for the integrations, e.g. `http://localhost:8910`.
-This will be the `AZUREAD_REDIRECT_URI` environment variable, and suggestively `AZUREAD_LOGOUT_REDIRECT_URI`.
+This will be the `AZURE_ACTIVE_DIRECTORY_REDIRECT_URI` environment variable, and suggestively `AZURE_ACTIVE_DIRECTORY_LOGOUT_REDIRECT_URI`.

 ##### ID tokens